irabrocc/pdfimage2latex/README.md

 ## Usage

-1. Add `%ANCHOR%` markers where you want difference images inserted
+1. Add `%ANCHOR%` markers in the tex file where you want difference images inserted
 2. Save your `.tex` file to trigger comparison
+3. Draw on the `_draw.pdf` file and save it
-3. View generated images in `./images/` directory
+4. View generated images in `./images/` directory
+5. Compile the tex file to visualize `.pdf` with images inserted and to synchronize `.pdf` with `_draw.pdf`

 ## Known Issues

-- Large PDFs (>50MB) may require increased memory
 - Complex layouts with overlapping elements may need manual adjustment
 - First-run Python package installation may require VS Code restart
+- If you want to modified the images inserted in the tex file, then the area of modifying should cover the original image in pdf

 ## Release Notes

 ### 1.1.0
-- Added log file monitoring for more reliable PDF detection
+- Added log file monitoring for more reliable compiling detection
 - Implemented file stability checks
 - Improved error handling